u-boot/u-boot/doc/develop/uefi/uefi.rst

 When the --fw-version in the capsule file is updated, lowest-supported-version in the dtb might be updated accordingly.

+If user needs to enforce anti-rollback to any older version, the lowest-supported-version property in dtb must be always updated manually.

+Note that the lowest-supported-version property specified in U-Boot's control device tree can be changed by U-Boot fdt command.
+Secure systems should not enable this command.

 To insert the lowest supported version into a dtb

 .. code-block:: console